 By Gordon Mercer and Marcia Gaines Mercer

-Dr. Gordon Mercer is past president and on the Board of Trustees of Pi Gamma Mu International Honor Society and professor emeritus at Western Carolina University.
-Marcia Gaines Mercer is a published author and columnist.
-Gordon and Marcia Mercer were married in Charleston and have a place in nearby Garden City.
+Gordon Mercer is past president and on the Board of Trustees of Pi Gamma Mu International Honor Society and professor emeritus at Western Carolina University.
+Marcia Gaines Mercer is a published children’s author and columnist.
+They were married in Charleston and own a place in nearby Garden City.